Emergencies

 -

-Gastrointestinal symptoms- diarrhea or pain on defecation
+Gastrointestinal symptoms- diarrhoea or pain on defecation

 -

-Amenorrhoea (missed period)
+Amenorrhoea (missed period).

 If this occurs you need to contact your GP/South Doc or contact the Emergency Room in CUMH for advice.